 However, it’s important to examine quantity as well as quality.
 And that’s another spot where Progressive doesn’t match up next to its counterparts.
 For instance, State Farm offers a 20% multi-car discount; Progressive’s multi-car discount is just 10%.

-We should note, however, that while its Moody’s financial strength rating indicates Farmers is subject to moderate credit risk, the insurer received A’s from A.M.
-Best and Standard and Poor’s.
-Similarly, Farmers’ J.D.
-Power customer satisfaction ratings were subpar.
-Despite the discrepancy, Farmers is still worth looking into.
+We should note, however, that while its Moody’s financial strength rating indicates Farmers is subject to moderate credit risk, its J.D.
+Power customer satisfaction ratings were above average.
+As a result, Farmers is still worth looking into.

 We like Farmers mainly because of its robust coverage.
 We were pleased to learn that Farmers offers accident forgiveness, whereby Farmers forgives one accident for every three years you drive without one.
-Plus, they have incident forgiveness, which means your premiums won’t increase as a result of a citation, provided no claim is filed.
+Plus, the company offers incident forgiveness, which means your premiums won’t increase as a result of a citation, provided no claim is filed.

 We also like Farmers’ website, which is home to FAQs on auto insurance, claims, and discounts, plus tips for saving on auto insurance.

-While Farmers doesn’t stack up next to the other three New Mexico auto insurers, its coverage options, as well as the opportunity to talk to an agent in person or over the phone make it worth considering.
+While Farmers might not have the highest financial rating, its coverage options – as well as the opportunity to talk to an agent in person or over the phone – make it worth considering.

 Guide to New Mexico Auto Insurance